Butternut Squash Mac and Cheese

 I’m serving you the one of the ultimate comfort foods today with an extra sneaky ingredient.
 It’s not sneaky to you because you’ve seen the title of this post and know there’s butternut squash here, but it’s sneaky to those that you choose not to tell for a variety of reasons.

 Reason #2 — some may view veggies in mac and cheese as “ruining” it

 Reason #3 — some people think they don’t like butternut squash

 That third reason is just plain crazy talk, because there’s nobody out there that doesn’t like butternut squash is there?

 I don’t understand anybody not liking butternut squash — maybe they just think they don’t.
 It’s sweet and velvety, and can make every dish better.
-I love it soups, ravioli, cornbread, and of course roasted.
+I love it in my butternut squash soup, butternut squash cornbread, and of course it’s amazing roasted.

 This Butternut Squash Mac and Cheese was destined to happen a long time ago but unfortunately I never got around to it.